rackerlabs/support-how-to/content/cloud-servers/understanding-logrotate-utility.md

         endscript
     }

-We&rsquo;ll look at what most of the specific directives in this file mean in a bit, but the short version is that when logrotate runs it will check for any files in /var/log/httpd that end in "log" and rotate them, so long as they aren&rsquo;t empty.
-If it checks the httpd directory and doesn&rsquo;t find any logfiles it won&rsquo;t throw an error.
-Then it will run the command in the "postrotate/endscript" block (in this case, a command that will tell apache to restart), but only after it&rsquo;s processed all the specified logs.
+We'll look at what most of the specific directives in this file mean in a bit, but the short version is that when logrotate runs it will check for any files in /var/log/httpd that end in "log" and rotate them, so long as they aren't empty.
+If it checks the httpd directory and doesn't find any logfiles it won't throw an error.
+Then it will run the command in the "postrotate/endscript" block (in this case, a command that will tell apache to restart), but only after it's processed all the specified logs.

-What you don&rsquo;t see in that file are some settings you saw back in logrotate.conf.
+What you don't see in that file are some settings you saw back in logrotate.conf.
 This is because the commands in logrotate.conf act as defaults for log rotation.
 You can specify different settings for any application where you want to override the defaults.
-For example, if you run a busy web server, you may want to include a "daily" command in apache&rsquo;s config block so apache&rsquo;s logs will rotate daily instead of the default weekly rotation.
+For example, if you run a busy web server, you may want to include a "daily" command in apache's config block so apache's logs will rotate daily instead of the default weekly rotation.

 That might be more clear if we talk about what some of the more commonly-used commands actually do in a logrotate config file.
-So let&rsquo;s do that next.
+So let's do that next.

 ### Configuration commands